-If you’re unsure whether your Huntsville home has bad indoor air quality (IAQ), it possibly does.
+If you’re questioning whether your Huntsville house has unhealthy indoor air quality (IAQ), it likely does.

 We are indoors a lot.
-In reality, we’re indoors up to 90% of the time, according to the U.S. Environmental Protection Agency.
-And the air inside homes could be 2–5 times worse than outdoors, which can create long-term health problems.
+In fact, we’re inside up to 90% of the time, according to the U.S. Environmental Protection Agency.
+And the air inside houses could be 2–5 times worse than outdoors, which may create long-term health issues.

-We’ve compiled a list of the most frequent sources of inferior IAQ, the issues they make and how you can take care of these indoor air pollutants.
-If you’re worried about the air inside your house, we recommend chatting with a expert like All Weather Heating & Air Conditioning Inc about which products are a good fit for your house.
+We’ve made a list of the most common sources of bad IAQ, the troubles they create and how you can take care of these indoor air pollutants.
+If you’re troubled by the air inside your house, we recommend talking with a pro like All Weather Heating & Air Conditioning Inc about which solutions are best for your house.

 Volatile Organic Compounds

-Volatile organic compounds, or VOCs, are vapors emitted from everyday household things.
+Volatile organic compounds, or VOCs, are vapors emitted from everyday household items.